-Read the extract below and then answer the question.
+Read the extract provided on pages 11 to 14, and then answer the question.

 Explore the significance of this extract in relation to the tragedy of the play as a whole.

 Remember to include in your answer relevant analysis of Shakespeare's dramatic methods.
 [25 marks]